 - MetaMask accounts

-- Third party services, e.g. Argent Guard, our service, but we expect others to be built
+- Third party services, e.g. Argent's automated service that uses two-factor authentication, but we expect others to be built

 You can have any combination you want, and easily change them anytime.

 How does it work?

 You can think of it like banking.
 With your bank, if you lose your card you call them and they send you a new one.
 With Argent, if you lose your phone you use your guardians to recover your wallet.

 - Download the Argent app on your new phone